gokulambiotech/gokulambiotech.github.io/_products/pesticides/Nimmagguard.md

 styles:
   - name: Front
     color: '#0FF000'
-    image: /images/krish-logo.jpg
+    image: /images/products/onlineshop/NimmaGuard.jpeg
 ---
 ### Description
-Krishi-Nimmagguard is a combined biopesticide formulation containing Beauveria bassiana and a few other entomopathogenic fungi, with a CFU of 2 × 10^8 per ml.

-### Target Pests
-Krishi-Nimmagguard is effective for the control of hardbodied insects such as caterpillars, borers, beetles and grubs.
-Spores of the fungus invade insect body through the cuticle and proliferate inside insect body, sporulating and causing death.
+Krishi Nimagguard is a comprehensive bio-control package useful for control of nematodes in all crops, especially in crops having severe bio-nematicidal agents such as Paeciomyces lilacinus and other knov nematophagus fungal antagonists
+Krishi Nimagguard contains nematicidal fungal antagonists.

+Krishi Nimagquard contains nematicidal fungal antagonists at CFU of minimum 15 x 10"per mi.
-### Target Crops:
+### Target Crops
-Paddy, Cotton, Sugarcane, Pepper, Cardamom, Banana, Potato, Turmeric, Ginger, Coffee, Grapes, Pomegranate, Groundnut and all vegetable crops.
+For control of severe nematode infestation in all crops, Agricultural use such as figs. Pomegranate and other nematode susceotible croos.

-### Dosage and Directions for use:
+### Dosage and directions for use

-Krishi - Nimmagguard can be used at the rate of 250 ml per acre, dissolved in 250 to 400 liters of water and sprayed thoroughly drenching the canopy, including underside of foliage.
-Spraying must be carried out during the cooler periods of the day, preferably during late evening hours.
+Drenching rhizosphere with solution containing Krishi - Nimaggard will be highly effective for controlling nematodes.
+For soil drenching and depending on the severity of nematode infestation, Krishi-Nimagguard is recommended at the rate of 5 to no m per hectare and aooed a 20 to 30 cays intervnis.

+Krishl-Nimagguard can be mixed FYM and applied at the root zone or a clear water suspension of Krishi-Nimagguard can be applied directly to the root zone through the drip irrigation system.
+Shelf-life: One vear trom the date of packing
+#### Compatibility & Precautions
+A gap of about one week must be allowed between application of other commonly used farm chemicals such as Tungicides and antibiotics.
+Not compatible with chemical fungicides and antosorics

+Storage Must be stored in cool dry place altemporatu e less than 45C